Tatwi/QBasic/MISC/README.md

 **FWRKS1.BAS**
 I felt like making some character graphics fireworks, so I made this.
 Then I got tired, but I'd like to make a better version some other time.

+**FWRKS2.BAS**
+An attempt at using TIMER to make multiple ASCII fireworks at the same time.
+Buggy, because of constant, frustrating, distractions when creating this...
+Perhaps I will come back to it later.

 **MOVE#.BAS**
 Playing with the movement of an object and redrawing the screen.